|

 | |

-Our Pike
+Our Layout

-are fictionalized, and have been made available to our members so that they can
+are fictionalized and have been made available to our members so that they can

-run free with their imagination of railroading as they would like to see it.
+"imagine-eer" things as they would like to see it.

-The Upper Layout Portrays -
+The Upper Layout features -

-| New - Drifton Breaker - We've recently completed a
+| Drifton Breaker - One

-portion of the layout featuring a
+portion of the layout features a

 breaker located in the small town of Drifton, Pa.
 The breaker was built by Phil